falcosecurity/falco-website/content/en/docs/installation.md

 #### Enabling eBPF Support

 Falco can use eBPF with minimal configuration changes.
 To do so, set the `SYSDIG_BPF_PROBE` environment variable to an empty value: `SYSDIG_BPF_PROBE=""`.
-Setting this environment variable will trigger the `falco-probe-loader` script to download the kernel headers for the appropriate version of COS, and then compile the appropriate eBPF probe.
+Setting this environment variable triggers the `falco-probe-loader` script to download the kernel headers for the appropriate version of COS, and then compile the appropriate eBPF probe.
 Alternatively, you can set `SYSDIG_BPF_PROBE` to the path of an existing eBPF probe.

 If using Helm, you can enable eBPF by setting the `ebpf.enable` configuration option.
 ```shell